rackerlabs/technical-blog/_posts/2020-05-13-use-the-azure-secrets-store-csi-in-aks-driver.md

 Because you provisioned the AKS cluster with the enabled managed identity, you need to set two parameters: **useVMManagedIdentity** and **userAssignedIdentityID**.

-The $identity variable stores the **userAssignedIdentityID**.
+The `$identity` variable stores the **userAssignedIdentityID**.
 If you do not specify **secretObjects**, you can only mount a volume.
 The system uses **secretObjects** to sync and create a Kubernetes secret.
 You can use this to set environmental variables in your deployment yml file.
 The secretObject name matches what you specified in the key vault.
 The deployment file uses the key to match and bring the secret in.
-Kubertnes creates, names, and uses this secret name.
+Kubernetes creates, names, and uses this secret name.

 **kv-sqldemo.yml** code: